Read | Saturn - the true monarch of the planets

 Jupiter was named after the king of the ancient Roman gods.
 The ancient Greeks knew him as Zeus.
 Saturn was named after father of Jupiter and was known as Chronos to the Greeks.

 Perhaps this points us towards an appropriate status for Saturn?
 If Jupiter is the “daddy” of the planets, then Saturn is the “granddaddy”.
-If Jupiter is the Queen, then Saturn is the Queen Mum.
+If Jupiter is the monarch then Saturn is the Queen Mother.